 - They’re Interesting To Observe

 They make good pets because they can be extremely fun during feeding time!
 Most species of turtles will learn to associate humans with food, and will even beg for food as dogs do.
-They will often come to the tank or run to the front of their enclosure when you approach.
+When you approach, they will often come to the tank or run to the front of their enclosure.

 Feeding pet turtles is very fun and providing a variety of foods can be interesting to watch your turtle enjoy.
 They will chase feeder fish, hunt worms and snails, or forage for hidden snacks in the enclosure if you choose to do so.
 Turtles will often swim to you and chase your fingers around the tank.
 They can be partially trained, and in general, are very cool to have!